 Lipscomb is a very small city located in the state of Alabama.
 With a population of 2,027 people and just one neighborhood, Lipscomb is the 215th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Lipscomb is generally considered to be a blue-collar town.
-55.42% of the Lipscomb workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Lipscomb, you'll notice that it is more blue-collar than most other communities in America.
+55.42% of Lipscomb’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lipscomb is a city of construction workers and builders, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Lipscomb who work in personal care services (7.66%), business and financial occupations (5.25%), and food service (4.48%).

 The per capita income in Lipscomb in 2022 was $19,941, which is low income relative to Alabama and the nation.
 This equates to an annual income of $79,764 for a family of four.
 However, Lipscomb contains both very wealthy and poor people as well.